nanoglobal/nano_healthkit/README.md

 Flutter plugin to read data from Apple's HealthKit, request for permissions and subscribe to updates in background.
 It also supports Health Records, batch fetching of historical data and more.

-It supports _all_ readings available up to iOS 12.2 (except for HKCorrelation, HKDocument and HKWorkoutRoute).
+It supports _all_ readings available up to iOS 12.2 (except for HKWorkoutRoute).
 Check the HealthTypes section for a full list.

 ## Installation